-The compensation committee of the board of directors approved grants of performance-based RSU awards under the Company's 2020 Equity Incentive Plan to Dr. Litton and Dr. Moebius in November 2021 and to Mr. Gengos in May 2023 to provide additional performance incentives aligned with key strategic goals.
-The number of the performance-based RSU awards are set forth in the table entitled "Outstanding Equity Awards at December 31, 2023."
+Our compensation committee approved grants of performance-based RSU awards under the Company's 2020 Equity Incentive Plan to Dr. Litton and Dr. Moebius in November 2021 and to Mr. Gengos in May 2023 to provide additional performance incentives aligned with key strategic goals.
+The number of shares subject to the performance-based RSU awards is set forth in the table entitled "Outstanding Equity Awards at December 31, 2023."

-In December 2022, the compensation committee of the board of directors revised the vesting schedule of the performance RSUs held by Dr. Litton and Dr. Moebius due to changed circumstances relating to the performance goals under the original vesting schedule.
-At the time of such amendment, one third (1/3rd) of the number of shares subject to the RSU award had vested upon the completion of the public readout of topline results of the Company's ACT-AD Phase 2 clinical trial in June 2022.
-The original vesting schedule provided that an additional one third (1/3rd) of the number of shares subject to the RSU award would vest at the completion of the public readout of topline results of the Company's LIFT-AD Phase 2/3 clinical trial (the "LIFT-AD Readout"), and the remaining one third (1/3rd) of the number of shares subject to the RSU award would be scheduled to vest six (6) months after the LIFT-AD Readout, in each case subject to the recipient's continued service with us through the vesting date.
-The vesting schedule was amended with respect to the remaining two-thirds (2/3rds) of the shares subject to the RSU award would vest at the date the compensation committee of the board of directors determined that enrollment of the Company's LIFT-AD Phase 2/3 clinical trial had been completed (which occurred in January 2024), and the remaining one third (1/3rd) of the number of shares subject to the RSU award will vest at the completion of the public readout of topline results of the Company's LIFT-AD Phase 2/3 clinical trial, in each case subject to the recipient's continued service with us through the vesting date.
+In December 2022, our compensation committee revised the vesting schedule of the performance RSU awards held by Dr. Litton and Dr. Moebius due to changed circumstances relating to the performance goals under the original vesting schedule.
+At the time of such amendment, one third (1/3rd) of the number of shares subject to the RSU awards had vested upon the completion of the public readout of topline results of the Company's ACT-AD Phase 2 clinical trial in June 2022.
+The original vesting schedule provided that an additional one third (1/3rd) of the number of shares subject to the RSU awards would vest at the completion of the public readout of topline results of the Company's LIFT-AD Phase 2/3 clinical trial (the "LIFT-AD Readout"), and the remaining one third (1/3rd) of the number of shares subject to the RSU awards would be scheduled to vest six (6) months after the LIFT-AD Readout, in each case subject to the recipient's continued service with us through the applicable vesting date.
+The vesting schedule was amended with respect to the remaining two-thirds (2/3rds) of the shares subject to the RSU awards that remained unvested at the time of the amendment, to provide that one third (1/3rd) of the number of shares subject to the RSU awards would vest at the date our compensation committee determined that enrollment of the Company's LIFT-AD Phase 2/3 clinical trial had been completed (which occurred in January 2024), and the remaining one third (1/3rd) of the number of shares subject to the RSU awards will vest at the completion of the LIFT-AD Readout, in each case subject to the recipient's continued service with us through the applicable vesting date.

-The performance RSUs granted to Mr. Gengos in May 2023 are earned and become eligible to vest in two equal tranches in accordance with the following schedule: Fifty percent (50%) of the number of shares subject to the RSU award vested in January 2024 when the compensation committee determined that enrollment of the Company's LIFT-AD Phase 2/3 clinical trial had been completed, and the remaining fifty percent (50%) of the shares subject to the RSUs shall vest at the completion of the public readout of topline results of the Company's LIFT-AD Phase 2/3 clinical trial, subject to continued service with us through the applicable vesting date.
+The performance RSU award granted to Mr. Gengos in May 2023 vest in two equal tranches in accordance with the following schedule: Fifty percent (50%) of the number of shares subject to the RSU award vested in January 2024 when our compensation committee determined that enrollment of the Company's LIFT-AD Phase 2/3 clinical trial had been completed, and the remaining fifty percent (50%) of the number of shares subject to the RSU award shall vest at the completion of the LIFT-AD Readout, in each case subject to continued service with us through the applicable vesting date.

-The performance RSU agreements provide for 100% vesting acceleration in the event that, on or within 12 months following a Change in Control (within the meaning of the 2020 Equity Incentive Plan), the award recipient is terminated by the Company without "cause" (as defined in the recipient's award agreement).
+The performance RSU award agreements provide for 100% vesting acceleration in the event that, on or within 12 months following a Change in Control (within the meaning of the 2020 Equity Incentive Plan), the award recipient is terminated by the Company without "cause" (as defined in the recipient's award agreement).